silversub/terraform/provider/dns-resources.md

 ## `ibm_dns_glb`
 {: #dns-glb}

 Provides a private DNS Global Load Balancer resource.
 This allows DNS Global Load Balancer to create, update, and delete.
-For more information, see [Working with global load balancers](/docs/dns-svcs?topic=dns-svcs-global-load-balancers).
+For more information, see [Working with global Load Balancers](/docs/dns-svcs?topic=dns-svcs-global-load-balancers).
 {: shortdesc}

 ### Sample Terraform code